dankelley/oce/cran-comments.md

+# Submission of 1.7-4

+Version 1.7-4 tries to address the fact that version 1.7-3 took 13 minutes on a CRAN check machine, exceeding the 10 minute limit.
+The method involved two
+things: (a) Eliminating the test suite for CRAN builds, while retaining it in local builds from github source and (b) trimming slow examples in documentation to under 1 second elapsed time on my computer.
+To test the speedup, I compared the devtools::check_win_devel() elapsed time before these changes (18.3 min total) with that after the changes (X.XX min).
+The ratio of these being XXX, I am hopeful that the 13 minutes of version my previously submitted 1.7-3 will be reduced to XXX minutes for the present submission.

 # Submission of 1.7-3

-* Version 1.7-3 adds new features, and addresses an issue pointed out by Kurt Hornik on 2022-05-09 relating to the encoding of a meteorological test file.
+Version 1.7-3 adds new features, and addresses an issue pointed out by Kurt Hornik on 2022-05-09 relating to the encoding of a meteorological test file.

 # Submission of 1.7-2